 Pearson VUE administers the fully-computerized CIA exam at 900+ testing centers around the world.
 And currently, the computerized CIA exam is available in 19 different languages including Arabic, Traditional Chinese, Simplified Chinese, Czech, English, Estonian, French, German, Hebrew, Indonesian, Italian, Japanese, Korean, Polish, Portuguese, Russian, Spanish, Turkish, and Thai.

-But at the beginning of 2019, the IIA updated the English version of the CIA exam according to the recent exam changes.
-What’s more, the update schedule for the remaining language versions is:
+But in 2019, the IIA updated the CIA exam for all languages according to the recent exam changes.

 Consequently, when you schedule your Pearson VUE CIA exam testing appointment, you will select a testing center and your preferred exam language.
 Pearson VUE will then email an appointment confirmation to you after you’ve scheduled your exam.